 5. Jetty Island

 Jetty Island in Everett is a beautiful, two mile long island that has a massive, man-made sandbar great for playing and exploring.
 The adventure is made even more fun by a 2 minute foot ferry ride!
 The kids can spend hours playing, digging, building and exploring on the sandbar and shallow water.
-Read our full review of a trip to Jetty Island.
+Read our full review of a trip to Jetty Island-it’s an older post but will still give you a good idea of what to expect.

 6. Downtown Seattle